Classical IQ test with random questions

 What number should replace the question mark?

-26. Which word in brackets is closest in meaning to the word in capitals?
+26. Which word in brackets is most opposite in meaning to the word in capitals?

 28.